Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals

-When effect modifiers influence the decision to participate in clinical trials, inferences from \emph{randomized participants} need to be extended (``generalized'' or ``transported'') to \emph{the population of all eligible individuals} \cite{rothwell2005external,weiss2008generalizability}.
-The need to extend trial findings arises naturally when clinical trials are nested in cohort studies that collect baseline covariate data from all eligible individuals, including those who refused randomization.
+When effect modifiers influence who participates in randomized trials, causal inferences from \emph{randomized individuals} need to be generalized (extended) to \emph{the population of all trial-eligible individuals} \citep{rothwell2005}.
+The need to extend trial findings arises naturally when trials are nested in cohort studies that collect baseline covariate data from all eligible individuals, including those who are not randomized.
 In this setting, treatment and follow-up data from non-randomized individuals might be unavailable or unreliable.
-For example, investigators might wish to use treatment and outcome information only from randomized participants to avoid confounding of the effect of treatment on the outcome among non-randomized individuals \cite{torgerson1998understanding, silverman1996patients}.
+For example, investigators might wish to use treatment and outcome information only from randomized individuals to avoid confounding of the treatment effect among non-randomized individuals \citep{torgerson1998, silverman1996}.

-In this paper, we show how baseline covariate data from a cohort of eligible individuals, together with treatment and outcome data exclusively from trial participants, can be used to estimate the average treatment effect in the target population of all eligible individuals.